...

 It’s not just a famous largemouth bass fishing spot.
 A few years ago, you wouldn’t have seen 35,000-acre Lake Kissimmee on this list, but . . .
 BOOM . . . things changed about four years ago, and crappie fishing here has been excellent ever since.
 Anglers are catching big ones, and its becoming on of the leading crappie lakes in the state.
 Some of them throw the 10 inches back and say, “That one was tiny.”
 To catch your share of crappie in this lake, fish with minnows and jigs along the grass line and offshore.

-The deeper holes off the grass lines are good spots too.
+The deeper holes off the grass lines are good spots near me to go fishing.
 The new Headwater Reservoir Lake is equally as good, loaded with crappie, and should be added to crappie lakes in Florida.

 Lake Marian (southeast Oceola county, east of Lake Kissimmee)